 - A list of all contracts.
 Contact your budget analyst for required elements of this list.
-You may want to use the revised Excel template found at http://www.co.multnomah.or.us/budgetfy2011 - Your department's current year estimate.
-Instructions for preparing the current year estimate are found in the Numbers section on page 59. - See page 33 for a description of how to budget personnel using the Personnel Cost Planning module in SAP.
-You may need to use the Personnel Cost Splitter found at http://www.co.multnomah.or.us/budgetfy2011.
+You may want to use the revised Excel template found here. - Your department's current year estimate.
+Instructions for preparing the current year estimate are found on page 36. - See page 33 for a description of how to budget personnel using the Personnel Cost Planning module in SAP.
+You may need to use the Personnel Cost Splitter found here.
+Don't know how the Personnel Cost Splitter works?
+Check the training calendar for a training on this tool. - Performance Measures, which will continue to be an important element in your program offers.
+Find out more about performance measures on pages 25-26.
+You can also read more and more and more about performance measures in the Appendix, pages 87-93.